 There is a presumption that every note is a security, which may be rebutted by showing that the note falls within or closely resembles the family of instruments deemed not to be securities.
-Family resemblance is determined by examining 4 factors: 1) the motivations of a reasonable seller and buyer; 2) the note's plan of distribution; 3) the reasonable expectations of the investing public; and 4) whether other risk-reducing factors exist, making unnecessary the application of the securities laws to protect the public.
+Family resemblance is determined by examining four factors: 1) the motivations of a reasonable seller and buyer; 2) the note's plan of distribution; 3) the reasonable expectations of the investing public; and 4) whether other risk-reducing factors exist, making unnecessary the application of the securities laws to protect the public.
 State v.
 McGuire, 2007 WI App 139, 302 Wis.
 2d 688, 735 N.W.2d 555, 05-2832.

-When a certificate of stock was mailed to the plaintiff in Wisconsin, and extensive solicitation was conducted by the defendants in Wisconsin, there was an "offer" within sub.
-(11) (b).
+When a certificate of stock was mailed to the plaintiff in Wisconsin, and extensive solicitation was conducted by the defendants in Wisconsin, there was an "offer" within former s.
+551.02 (11) (b), 1969 stats.
 Since the securities were neither registered in Wisconsin nor exempt from registration, the plaintiff was entitled to rescind the transaction and recover the purchase price of the securities, plus costs.
 Hardtke v.
-Love Tree Corp.
-386 F. Supp.
+Love Tree Corp., 386 F. Supp.
 1085 (1975).
+An "offer to sell" under former s.
+551.02 (11) (b), 1973 stats., was made when the

-An "offer to sell" under sub.
-(11) (b) was made when the defendant gave an unexecuted partnership agreement to the plaintiff implicitly inviting the plaintiff to return it completed as to form and amount.
+An "offer to sell" under former s.
+551.02 (11) (b), 1973 stats., was made when the defendant gave an unexecuted partnership agreement to the plaintiff implicitly inviting the plaintiff to return it completed as to form and amount.
 Feitler v.
 Midas Associates, 418 F. Supp.
-735 (1976)
+735 (1976).

 NOTE: The above annotations refer to ch.
-551, 2005 stats., repealed by 2007 Wis.
+551 as it existed prior to its repeal and recreation by 2007 Wis.
 Act 196.